kraken-io/kraken-php/README.md

 **Optional Parameters:**
 - `background` —    Background image when converting from transparent file formats like PNG or GIF into fully opaque format like JPEG.
 The background property can be passed in HEX notation `"#f60"` or `"#ff6600"`, RGB `"rgb(255, 0, 0)"` or RGBA `"rgba(91, 126, 156, 0.7)"`.
 The default background color is white.
-- `keep_extension` —    a boolean value (`true` or `false`) instructing Kraken API whether or not the original extension should be kept in the output filename.
+- `keep_extension` —    a boolean value (`true` or `false`) instructing Kraken.io API whether or not the original extension should be kept in the output filename.
 For example when converting "image.jpg" into PNG format with this flag turned on the output image name will still be "image.jpg" even though the image has been converted into a PNG.
 The default value is `false` meaning the correct extension will always be set.

 ## Preserving Metadata

-By default Kraken API will **strip all the metadata found in an image** to make the image file as small as it is possible, and in both lossy and lossless modes.
+By default Kraken.io API will **strip all the metadata found in an image** to make the image file as small as it is possible, and in both lossy and lossless modes.
 Entries like EXIF, XMP and IPTC tags, colour profile information, etc. will be stripped altogether.

 However there are situations when you might want to preserve some of the meta information contained in the image, for example, copyright notice or geotags.
 In order to preserve the most important meta entries add an additional `preserve_meta` array to your request with one or more of the following values: